nickthecoder/jguifier/README.md

-Creates a GUI front end for your own tools, as well as making command line tools easy to parse arguments.
+Creates a GUI front end for your own tools, as well as making command line arguments easy to parse.

 I create many simple tools, and if I didn't have something like jguifier, then they would probably be low quility shell scripts.
 Each script having to parse their arguments manually.
-Each with their own set of unique bugs and quirks. (e.g. should parameters be like  --name=foo or --name foo)
+Each having their own set of unique bugs and quirks. (e.g. should parameters be like  --name=foo or --name foo)

 JGuifier solves these problems, as well as making the commands easier to use, by automatically including a GUI verion as well as tab completion using the linux command line.

 The commands will be self documenting, as a "--help" argument will automatically list the expected parameters, including an optional short description for each.